Author: Elaine Cunningham

 Elfshadow was the first novel by Elaine Cunningham, a newcomer to the Forgotten Realms’ stable of authors, but we’ll be seeing plenty more of her in the future.
 I’ve been looking forward to this one for a long time, slogging through the likes of Feathered Dragon in the expectation that I’d soon get to a book with well-rounded characters, good writing, and a halfway decent plot.
 At least, I remember this one being good… but that was a long time ago.
 Do my memories match up to reality?
 Let’s find out.

 But first, let’s talk about cities.
 Waterdeep, the City of Splendors, is one of the largest cities in Northern Faerûn.
 As the site of one of Ed Greenwood’s early Forgotten Realms D&D campaigns, it’s documented in ludicrous detail by the tabletop D&D material.
 But unlike the village of Shadowdale (the epicentre of another of Greenwood’s campaigns), which has been visited in six novels so far, Waterdeep has only appeared twice in Realms fiction, and that only briefly.
-The eponymous Waterdeep spends 95% of its time on the road to Waterdeep, in the sewers under Waterdeep, on a mountain near Waterdeep, et cetera, but almost no time in the city itself.
+The novel Waterdeep spends 95% of its time on the road to Waterdeep, in the sewers under Waterdeep, on a mountain near Waterdeep, et cetera, but almost no time in the city itself.
 And a couple of characters pass through it briefly in The Halfling’s Gem, but they don’t see much of the city outside of a seedy dockside bar.

 Why is this?
 There’s no lack of material to work with in Waterdeep, after all — Waterdeep and the North was the very first Forgotten Realms D&D supplement to be published after the Grey Box.
 I think it has more to do with the challenge that cities pose for a fantasy writer.
 Rural settings — villages, roadside inns, long stretches of empty road — are all very easy for a modern writer to envision and write about.
 It’s not that different from a modern rural setting, right?
 Swap horses for cars, horse-driven carts for trucks, ploughs for tractors, and not much has changed.
 But the cities in a medieval fantasy world are much harder to envision.
 What are the inhabitants’ daily lives like?
 What sorts of strange and wonderful things will you see when you walk down the street?
 How do these huge crowds of people get along in such a small space?
 Suddenly you have to start thinking about details like economics, sanitation, and politics because they’re woven into the fabric of how a city works.
 No wonder most authors shy away from that.